Logo Voyage

 Citylink / Ulsterbus 923 runs 2-3 times a day from Glasgow via Ayr to the Cairnryan ferry for Belfast.
 The buses don't join the ferry so you have to lump your luggage off to board, then onto the waiting bus at the other end.

-The direct National Express from London Victoria and Manchester to Cairnryan remains suspended, travel via Glasgow to join the Citylink.
+By bus from London Victoria or Manchester you have to travel via Glasgow to join the Citylink or Hannon Coach.

 A cross-border Ulsterbus plies from Cavan and Monaghan via Armagh, running four times a day.
 From Donegal, change in Derry; from Galway, Limerick or Cork, change in Dublin.